-The Trustee has a SIP that covers both the DB and DC Sections of the Scheme.
-The Trustee undertakes a review of the SIPs at least triennially or after any significant change in investment strategy.
+We have a SIP that covers both the DB and DC Sections of the Scheme.
+We undertake a review of the SIP at least triennially or after any significant change in investment strategy.
+The SIP is being updated following the Scheme year covered by this statement.